Parmeggiani-Lab/elfin-solver/README.md

 - [ ] Create handlers stubs for each work type.

-- [ ] Started working on the main core solver - if there's time.
+- [ ] Started working on the main core solver.
 ​